xcore/sc_ethernet/module_ethernet/doc/app_tutorial.rst

-A Sample Ethernet Application (tutorial)
+A sample Ethernet application (tutorial)
 ----------------------------------------

 This tutorial describes a demo included in the xmos ethernet